-Consider a beam of high energy cosmic ray protons streaming along a background magnetostatic field in a collisionless plasma.
+Consider a beam of high energy cosmic ray protons streaming along a uniform background magnetic field in a collisionless plasma.
 Let the cosmic rays have an isotropic distribution function in a frame that moves along the magnetic field with speed u, and assume that u is large compared with the Alfvén speed but small compared with the speeds of the individual cosmic rays.
-Using the resonance condition (23.59) argue that there will be strong emission and absorption of Alfvén modes by the cosmic rays when their Larmor radii roughly match the wavelengths of the Alfvén waves.

-Adapt the discussion of the emission of Langmuir waves by a bump on tail distribution to show that the growth rate is given to order of magnitude by Eq.
-(23.77).
+Adapt our discussion of the emission of Langmuir waves by a bump on tail distribution to show that the growth rate is given to order of magnitude by Eq.
+(23.68).
+[For solution by an order of magnitude analysis, see Sec.
+12.2 of Kulsrud (2005).
+For a detailed analysis using quasilinear theory, and then a quasilinear study of the diffusion of cosmic rays in the Alfvén waves they have generated, see Secs.
+12.3-12.5 of Kulsrud (2005).]

-23.5 Parametric Instabilities
+23.5 Parametric Instabilities; Laser Fusion

-One of the approaches that is currently being pursued toward the goal of bringing about commercial nuclear fusion is to compress pellets of a mixture of deuterium and tritium using powerful lasers so that the gas densities and temperatures are large enough for the nuclear energy release to exceed the energy expended in bringing about the compression.
+One of the approaches toward the goal of commercial nuclear fusion is to compress and heat pellets, containing a mixture of deuterium and tritium, using powerful lasers.
+The goal is to produce gas densities and temperatures large enough, and for long enough, that the nuclear energy release exceeds the energy expended in producing the compression; Box 23.2.
 At these densities the incident laser radiation behaves like a large amplitude plasma wave and is subject to a new type of instability that may already be familiar from dynamics, namely a parametric instability.